-Private name servers are DNS name servers associated with a particular domain name, as opposed to being associated with those of HostGator.
+Private name servers are DNS name servers associated with a particular domain name instead of being associated with those of HostGator.
 Private name servers can only be used on our Reseller, Dedicated, and VPS hosting plans.
 It is not possible to use them on our Shared plans (Hatchling, Baby & Business).

 |Private Name Servers|

 |Shared Web Hosting||You must use our generic name servers.
 It is not possible to use private name servers on Shared hosting plans.|